linkedin/cruise-control/docs/wiki/Troubleshooting.md

 2. Create the topic manually

  If you do not want to set the `auto.create.topics.enable` config, then creating this topic manually is also an option.
 It is recommended to create the topic with the default replication factor of the cluster.
-Having this topic be a single-partition suffices.
+Having this topic be a single-partition topic suffices.

 ### Timeout during partition metric sampling